Breakthrough ideas often occur when we bring concepts from one field into new and relatively unfamiliar territory.

 However, without clear definition of what constitutes end of requirement and end of design, the assembly line type sequential working between resource groups will never materialize due to flow backs.
 It is also important to put up a process check completions — this is imperative to break the bad habit of proceeding without completing the phases.

-2. Minimizing the transfer batch.
+Minimizing transfer batch.
 Just having an assembly line with delivery coming out after a period of six months or a year is also undesirable.
 When different customers require different features at different points of time, having one delivery date for a large set of features is of no use to anyone.
 It is unreasonable to expect the customer to wait till all other features are complete.
 So, moving individual features through the assembly line in order of priority ensures better flow and early delivery of workable features that individual customers want.

 Enjoy curated articles directly to your inbox.